MicrosoftDocs/azure-devops-docs/docs/boards/get-started/manage-boards.md

 ---
-title: Quickstart guide to customizing your board
+title: Quickstart guide to configure and manage your project
 titleSuffix: Azure Boards
-description: Customize your issues board to show fields, add columns, and change card color ms.custom: boards-get-started ms.technology: devops-new-user ms.assetid:
+description: Understand how to manage your project ms.custom: boards-get-started ms.technology: devops-new-user ms.assetid: